oSoWoSo/disroot-howto/pages/02.tutorials/02.Cloud/02.Settings/docs.en.md

   ![](en/totp_auth.png)

 - **U2F (Universal 2nd Factor)**: U2F uses a hardware device like the [USB key by Yubico](https://en.wikipedia.org/wiki/YubiKey).
-You plug the device into your laptop and press the device button to authorize.
+You plug the device into your laptop and press the device button to authorize or you just tap the U2F device (NFC-enabled is required).
 After adding it, the browser will communicate with the U2F device to authorize you to log in.

   ![](en/u2f.png)

-You can add as many devices as you like.
-It is recommended to give each device a distinct name. **Chrome** is the only browser that supports U2F devices by default.
-You need to install the "U2F Support Add-on" on **Firefox** to use U2F.

 ## Basic encryption module